harshnisar/the-plain/_posts/2019-01-15-notes-ai-government.md

 Similarly, this may also occur while working on supervised learning projects in which geographies with poor data will end up being chunked out in the data cleaning or scoping phase itself.

-*Blog posts are not intended to be final products, but rather a reflection of current thinking and/or catalysts for discussion, like tweets but longer.*
+*Blog posts are not intended to be final products, but rather a reflection of current thinking and/or catalysts for discussion, like tweets but longer.
+These thoughts are my own and don't represent that of the Government of India.*

 ======END======